ScavixSoftware/WebFramework/README.md

 `/netbeans/` Contains a NetBeans project for the contents of the /web/ folder
 `/tools/` Currently only contains PhpTracer which is a tool to monitor logfiles, written in C#
 `/web/documentor/` An app, we use this to create the [API reference documentation](https://github.com/ScavixSoftware/WebFramework/wiki)
-`/web/sample_blog/` A sample blog using the WebFramework
+`/web/sample_blog/` A sample blog application using the WebFramework
-`/web/sample_shop/` A sample shop using the WebFramework
+`/web/sample_shop/` A sample shop application using the WebFramework
-`/web/system/` The WebFramework code
+`/web/system/` The framework code

 Resources
 ---------